 - New Jersey Landscape Contractors Association Scholarship Awards

 - New Jersey State Golf Association and Ralph Engel Caddie Scholarship Awards

 - Peter Loft Memorial Scholarship Awards

 - Rutgers Center for Turfgrass Science Scholarship Awards

 - Sports Field Managers Association Scholarship Award

-Students who are currently enrolled in the Two-Year turf management program are encouraged to apply.
-Scholarships will be awarded on the basis of academic performance, proven interest/experience in the field of turfgrass science, and financial need.
+Whether for a first year or returning student, scholarships will be awarded on the basis of academic performance, proven interest/experience in the field of turfgrass science, and financial need.
 To be considered for any of these scholarships, candidates must complete the scholarship application form.

 Scholarships from Other Organizations